leekaize/supOS-CE/README.md

    bash bin/startup.sh
    ```
    - Wait for containers to pull and initialize.
 The first run may take a few minutes.

+   If you don’t have Docker installed yet, our scripts can help set it up for Ubuntu Server 24.04.
+For other operating systems, please refer to the official Docker documentation.

+### 1.2 Windows

+#### Operating Environment
+- Install the latest version of **Docker Desktop** and **Git** on Windows 10 or Windows 11.
+- It is recommended to perform all operations in **Git Bash**.

 ### 2. Usage
 1. **Clone the project**: